- Category-wise Good Score in UCEED 2025

 Colleges Accepting UCEED 2025 Scores

-After the results are announced, IIT Bombay will set out the UCEED counselling 2025 or Joint Seat Allotment process.
+After the results has been announced, IIT Bombay will set out the UCEED counselling 2025 or Joint Seat Allotment process.
 Nevertheless, UCEED 2025 result-sharing colleges will not take part in the IIT Bombay-conducted counselling.
-Overall five colleges offer admission to their BDes courses to students who take UCEED.
+Overall, five colleges offer admission to their BDes courses to students who take UCEED.
 The core requirement for admission to UCEED 2025 participating colleges will be an applicant’s final scores.

 A few more institutions will also consider UCEED results in addition to the participating colleges.
 Based on the results, these institutes — also referred to as UCEED 2025 result-sharing institutes — will fill a portion of their BDes seats.
 It should be noted that additional entrance tests, such as those administered by particular universities, may be used to fill the available seats.
 The following is a list of some colleges accepting UCEED scores: